History of NCEPOD

 Trusts/Health Boards should:

-1. Provide support for the NCEPOD Local Reporters and individual clinicians in order to permit them to contribute to NCEPOD studies.
+1. Provide support for the NCEPOD local reporters and individual clinicians in order to permit them to contribute to NCEPOD studies.

-2. Appoint an NCEPOD Ambassador to support the Local Reporter where necessary.
+2. Appoint an NCEPOD ambassador to support the local reporter where necessary.

 3. Consider all NCEPOD recommendations, and record an action plan detailing how those recommendations of relevance to their Trust/Board are to be or not to be implemented, with reasons.